ClickHouse/clickhouse-docs/docs/en/cloud/security/aws-privatelink.md

 #### ClickHouse Cloud console

 To add an endpoint to organization, proceed to the [Add Endpoint ID to service(s) allow list](#add-endpoint-id-to-services-allow-list) step.
-Adding `Endpoint ID` using ClickHouse Cloud console to service allow list automatically adds it to organization.
+Adding the `Endpoint ID` using the ClickHouse Cloud console to the services allow list automatically adds it to organization.

 To remove an endpoint, open **Organization details -> Private Endpoints** and click the delete button to remove the endpoint.